January 7, 2021

 What Is the Difference between a Biostimulant and a Pesticide?

+Download transcript.
 The question posed by this podcast may sound easy, but it is anything but.
 This podcast explores the fascinating yet commercially vexing jurisdictional divide between and among biostimulants, biopesticides, and fertilizers as each of these agricultural chemical products is vital to the agricultural community.
-According to a recent U.S. Department of Agriculture report, the plant biostimulant industry alone is expected to be at least a $2.2 billion global market, swelling to $5 billion in...
+According to a recent U.S. Department of Agriculture report, the plant biostimulant industry alone is expected to be at least a $2.2 billion global market, swelling...

 April 30, 2020